devops-teamx/playground/README.md

-# Amazon AWS EKS and RDS PostgreSQL with terraform
+# Amazon AWS EKS terraform

 Assuming you already have Amazon AWS account we will need additional binaries for AWS CLI, terraform, kubectland aws-iam-authenticator.